Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Paraboloid growth and hull processes

-which corresponds to the standard fact of the theory of convex polytopes stating that the intersection of a $d$-dimensional polytope containing ${\bf 0}$ with a half-space determined by a $(d-1)$-dimensional face and looking away from ${\bf 0}$ is precisely the face itself.
+which corresponds to the standard fact of the theory of convex polytopes, stating that the intersection of a $d$-dimensional polytope containing $\mathbf{0}$ with a half-space determined by a $(d-1)$-dimensional face, and looking away from ${\bf0}$, is precisely the face itself.
 Further, pairs of adjacent $(d-1)$-dimensional paraboloid faces intersect yielding $(d-2)$-dimensional paraboloid manifolds, called $(d-2)$-dimensional paraboloid faces.
 More generally, $(d-k)$-dimensional paraboloid faces arise as $(d-k)$-dimensional paraboloid manifolds obtained by intersecting suitable $k$-tuples of adjacent $(d-1)$-dimensional faces.
-Finally, we end up with zero dimensional faces, which are the {\it vertices} of $\Phi$ and which are easily seen to belong to $\P.$ The set of vertices of $\Phi$ is denoted by $\Vertices(\Phi).$ In other words, we obtain a full analogy with the geometry of faces of $d$-dimensional polytopes.
-To reflect this analogy in our notation, we shall write $\Faces_k(\Phi)$ for the collection of all $k$-dimensional faces of $\Phi.$ Clearly, $\partial \Phi$ is the graph of a continuous piecewise parabolic function from $\R^{d-1}$ to $\R.$ We shall also consider the face empirical measure $\hat\mu^{f_k}_{\infty}$ given, in analogy to (\ref{FaceEmpM}) and (\ref{FRESC}), by
+Finally, we end up with zero dimensional faces, which are the \textit{vertices} of $\Phi$, and which are easily seen to belong to $\P.$ The set of vertices of $\Phi$ is denoted by $\Vertices(\Phi).$ In other words, we obtain a full analogy with the geometry of faces of $d$-dimensional polytopes.
+Clearly, $\partial\Phi$ is the graph of a continuous piecewise paraboloid function from $\R^{d-1}$ to $\R.$